OWASP/samm/Current Releases/head/core/verification/v-security-testing.md

 For each project release, present results from automated and manual security tests to management and business stakeholders for review.
 If there are unaddressed findings that remain as accepted risks for the release, stakeholders and development managers work together to establish a concrete timeframe for addressing them.
 As part of each release, review and improve the quality of the security tests.

 Consider and implement security test correlation tools to automate the matching and merging of test results from dynamic, static, and interactive application scanners into one central dashboard, providing direct input towards Defect Management.
-Spread the knowledge of the created security tests and the results across the development team to improve security knowledge and awareness inside the organisation.
+Spread the knowledge of the created security tests and the results across the development team to improve security knowledge and awareness inside the organization.

 # Overview